astaves/BankDemo-1/tutorial/gettingstarted/eclipse/README.md

 > **Important:** You need Enterprise Developer or Enterprise Developer for z Systems to execute the application.
 Running applications is not supported in Enterprise Developer Connect.

-Before you proceed, ensure that the Host Access for the Cloud (HA Cloud) service is running:
+Before you proceed, ensure that the Secure Host Access (HA Cloud) service is running:
 1. From the Windows **Start** menu open the Services application.

-2. Navigate to the Micro Focus HA Cloud service and check whether its status is set to **Running**.
+2. Navigate to the HA Cloud service and check whether its status is set to **Running**.

 3. If it is not running, right-click the service and select **Start**.

 **Executing the CICS Application**

-The application requires that you use a 3270 terminal emulator.
-This tutorial uses Host Access for the Cloud (HACloud), but you can adapt the tutorial to suit your terminal emulator of choice.
+The application requires that you use a 3270 Terminal Emulator.
+This tutorial uses the Rocket Software Secure Host Access (SHA) TN3270 emulator, but you can adapt the tutorial to suit your terminal emulator of choice.

 **Configuring the TN3270 Settings in the IDE**